armchair-traveller/armchair-traveller/README.md

 ### Tech / Uses

 I proactively seek technologies that excite me, whether through how they solve my pain points or better my workflow.
 That propogates to teams I work with.
 I make sure to learn about things that are gaining momentum in the web development world so that I can do my work as a developer better.
+Why?
+I just want to deliver more in less time.

 <details>
   <summary><strong>Specifics</strong></summary>